mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/troubleshooting/check-components/index.md

 enterprise: false
 ---

-Each **Konvoy** cluster includes several key components that are required to ensure proper cluster operations.
+Each **Konvoy** cluster includes several required key components to ensure proper cluster operations.
 The `konvoy` command-line interface (CLI) provides a subcommand that you can use to verify the integrity of these components.

 The topics in this section describe how you can use the `konvoy check` subcommands to determine the status of key cluster components and verify that the cluster is operating correctly.